Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 3. Owns a Singapore ship or a ship that is provisionally registered under the Merchant Shipping Act 1995; or

-4. Is the buyer under a contract for the construction of a ship.
-At the time of the sale, the ship is intended to be registered or is provisionally registered under the Merchant Shipping Act 1995.
+4. Is the buyer under a contract for the construction of a ship that, at the time of the sale, is intended to be registered or is provisionally registered under the Merchant Shipping Act 1995.

 The exemptions mentioned in paragraphs (9) to (11) above do not include: